Updated Sept. 03, 2019 for relevancy.

 You can also search for opportunities on VolunteerMatch.org to volunteer locally or virtually.

 To get started, filter search results by location, cause area (we recommend “Disaster Relief”), and keyword (e.g., “Hurricane”).
 Please be patient with your search.
 It will take time to assess the damage and havoc wreaked by Hurricane Dorian, determine unmet needs, and figure out how volunteers like you can support hurricane response and recovery efforts.
 Organizations may not have had the chance to post volunteer opportunities just yet, and you might not hear back from them immediately after expressing interest.

 Finally, if you are passionate about disaster relief, consider completing your disaster response training now.
 The reality is, Hurricane Dorian will not be the last of its kind.
 Completing a training course now means you’ll be ready to mobilize during the next disaster and in any local emergencies.

 Immediate response to Hurricane Dorian is only one phase of the emergency management cycle.
 Relief and recovery efforts will last long after the storm passes and media coverage ends.
 In fact, it often takes many months, if not years, and millions of dollars for affected areas to recover fully from damages sustained by a natural disaster.

 Consider donating time or money to long-term recovery needs, especially since this phase of disaster response tends to be the most underfunded and under-resourced.
 You can have a huge impact by contributing to organizations like Habitat for Humanity — an organization committed to helping lower-income populations return to normalcy following the initial relief response.

-For the latest updates on Hurricane Florence and Hurricane Michael, please visit CNN’s live coverage here and here, respectively.
+For the latest updates on Hurricane Dorian, please visit CNN’s live coverage here.